cl-test-grid/cl-test-grid/agent/README.md

-**Caveat of killing the agent:** if you killed the agent process (without rebooting the machine), the subordinate process running current testsute or compiling current ASDF system remains alive.
+**Caveat of killing the agent:** if you killed the agent process (without rebooting the machine), the subordinate process running current testsuite or compiling current ASDF system remains alive.
 Typically it takes less than a minute for it to finish, but sometimes it may take longer (the testsuite or library compilation may require longer